-Artes Mundi 9 announces virtual march opening alongside extensive talks and events programme.
+Artes Mundi 9 announces virtual March opening and events programme

 As part of Artes Mundi’s new digital offering, a robust public programme will launch online alongside the exhibition, structured as a series of talks, podcasts, live streamed and downloadable activities and events.
 Starting with panel–based discussions, these will provide deeper insight into the practice, ideas, issues and thinking of each of the shortlisted artists and their work.